Two Killed as Car Crashes Into D.C. Fireworks Stand

-WASHINGTON, D.C.— At least two people were killed Saturday when a car careened into a fireworks stand.
-Police described the incident as a “major crash scene” in a statement on Twitter, promising that more details would be released at a press conference.
+WASHINGTON, D.C.— At least two people were killed Saturday when a car careened into a fireworks stand in the northeast of the city.
+Police described the incident as a “major crash scene” in a statement on Twitter, promising that more details would soon be released.

+The names of the victims were not immediately disclosed, but local reports said a bicyclist and a worker at the fireworks stand were the two fatally struck by a pickup truck that ran a red light.

 A manager of a local McDonald’s near the crash told The Daily Beast: “I don’t understand how that car crashed into them fireworks.”